umeshkumhar/backupdr-client/docs/HostAPI.md

 # **DeleteHost**
 > DeleteHost(ctx, hostId)
 Delete a host completely or remove the host from selective appliances.
-It requires Application Manage or Host Manage rights.
+It requires backupdr.managementServers.manageHosts IAM permission

 ### Required Parameters